 We were included fake flowers on our tree (we will be making some tissue paper flowers soon to add to the tree) and a hand made Victorian bow on the top.
 The kids found a random fake dove in our ornament boxes and decided it should be on the top of the tree as well.
 I figured it was oddly fitting, so why not.

-Punky Moms Indie Christmas Spotify Mixtape Yay!
+An Indie Christmas Spotify Mixtape Yay!
 An Alternative Indie Christmas Playlist.
 Two playlists this holiday season??
-You lucky bitches.
-We have already revamped and released our Oi To The World Punk Rock Holiday mix, […]
+You lucky Punkies.
+We have already revamped and released our Oi To The World Punk Rock Holiday mix, but […]